aws-samples/eks-workshop-v2/website/docs/observability/collecting-metrics/visualize-metrics-amazon-grafana/configure_datasource.md

 ![AMP data source config](/img/collecting-metrics/amg9.png)

-Simply select the AMP workspace from the list and click `Add data sources`.
+Simply select the `eks-observability-workspace` workspace from the list and click `Add data sources`.
 Once added you will able to see that the AMP data source is authenticated through SigV4 protocol.
 Grafana (7.3.5 and above) has the AWS SigV4 proxy built-in as a plugin which makes this possible.

 ![AMP configuration](/img/collecting-metrics/amg10.png)